sc-zhang/CATG/README.md

 ![](Manual/Step4.Modified.png)

 ### Step5.
 Refresh
-If you want clust less contigs in single block, increase Resolution value may help you.
+If you want cluster less contigs in single block, increase Resolution value may help you.
 After that, click "REFRESH" button to update collinearity figure.
 ![](Manual/Step5.Refresh.png)